 COMPLEX AIRWAY PATHOLOGY

-As noted, these complicated cases are usually performed in a team approach by both Dr. Boyd and Dr. Rubio.
+As noted, these complicated cases are performed by Dr. Rubio after discussions with the team.
 Many cases are performed under rigid bronchoscopy, allowing a more controlled environment.
 Both benign and malignant lesions are treated, and a multidisciplinary approach is utilized.
 As such, patients may be referred to radiation therapy or surgery when determined that these options may be better than a bronchoscopic intervention.

 To ensure the best possible outcomes, all our patients are also closely evaluated by a dedicated team of anesthesiologist who supports each of our procedures.
 Highly trained nurse anesthetists and nurses are also available in each case.